Image Quality Assessment Using Machine Learning

 Blind/Referenceless Image Spatial Quality Evaluator (BRISQUE)

-At its core, Blind/Referenceless Image Spatial Quality Evaluator (BRISQUE) operates by leveraging the unique characteristics that differentiate distorted images from natural ones.
-Specifically, it capitalizes on the variations found in pixel intensity distributions between natural and anomalous or distorted images.
+At its core, the Blind/Referenceless Image Spatial Quality Evaluator (BRISQUE) operates by leveraging the unique characteristics that differentiate distorted images from natural ones.
+Specifically, it capitalizes on the variations in pixel intensity distributions between natural and anomalous or distorted images.

 In contrast, images subjected to distortion or unnatural alterations exhibit a different pattern.
 Post-normalization, the pixel intensity distribution of these images does not fall into the predictable pattern of the Gaussian Distribution.
 Instead, they depict a noticeable deviation from this ideal bell curve.